nuls-io/devsite/docs/Docs/d_transaction.md

 #### Saving transactions in blocks

 The transaction of saving the block is one of the processes of the block module processing block.
 The data of the block name has passed the verification and enters the save phase.
 When the transaction is saved, all the transactions are first saved to the confirmed DB database; then all the calls are respectively called.
-The business submission interface of the transaction performs processing on the transaction business data; then submits to the account book module, submits the account book and the nonce value; finally deletes the corresponding transaction from the unconfirmed DB.If an operation fails in the middle, the process that has been successfully operated will be rolled back.
+The business submission interface of the transaction performs processing on the transaction business data; then submits to the account block module, submits the account block and the nonce value; finally deletes the corresponding transaction from the unconfirmed DB.
+If an operation fails in the middle, the process that has been successfully operated will be rolled back.

 > The process of rolling back block trading is to execute the process of saving block transactions in reverse order.